hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5473

-[He is] Knower of the unseen, He does not reveal His unseen to anyone,
+[He is] the Knower of the unseen, He does not reveal His unseen to anyone,

 # 5474